 In collaboration with Operation Lifesaver, Parachute will integrate #CrossSAFE messages and materials into annual educational campaigns (such as Back to School, National Teen Driver Safety Week and National Rail Safety Week) with a tie-in to Vision Zero efforts.
 We are excited to work with four communities which have demonstrated a commitment to rail safety education; expanding their capacity to raise awareness through education, activities and events.

 Visit this site regularly to check for updates, and free educational resources you will be able to download and use in your communities.
 Please email Isabel at email@example.com for more information and how you can participate in the #CrossSAFE initiative.

 Whether you are a parent/caregiver looking for information on rail safety, or an organization looking to share information with your community, these resources will make it easy to learn about rail safety and prevent injuries.

 Created for parent/caregivers, these fun visuals provide key information on rail safety.
 These tips will help you ensure your family is rail safety savvy.
 Click on each image to download the PDF version.
 Print, distribute to your networks, or share on social media with the hashtag #CrossSAFE.

-Toolkit for communities
+Resources for communities

 Parachute is seeking to build capacity within communities across the country to educate Canadians about injury prevention and rail safety.
-We've developed a toolkit for #CrossSAFE community grant recipients, for use in their next #CrossSAFE event/campaign, to raise awareness of rail safety in their region.
+We've developed tools for #CrossSAFE community grant recipients, for use in their next #CrossSAFE event/campaign, to raise awareness of rail safety in their region.
 Visit our Resources for Communities page now, to download these free tools - and help prevent rail-related injuries and fatalities.